 Tampon saturated with urine

 Tampons aren’t placed in your urethra, so they aren’t getting the flow of urine on them when you pee unless they are sticking out of your vagina.

 If that is the case, try to get it higher when you push it up.

-Also, some women think it’s a good idea to keep the tampon string tucked up just inside the vagina so that the string doesn’t get wet when they pee or wipe with toilet paper.
+Also, some women think it’s a good idea to keep the tampon string tucked up just inside the vagina so you don’t get a wet string when you pee or wipe with toilet paper.
 That is OK, just make sure you don’t tuck it high enough that you can’t get it out.

 Can a tampon easily fall out?

 If you use a tampon that is far too small for your vagina, it could possibly.
 That is likely only going to happen if you have had children though.

 Women who have had many children may not be able to use tampons anymore (due to an enlarged vagina, or possible uterine or bladder prolapse) and may prefer an alternative listed below.
 FYI any pelvic organ prolapse is when they drop down and fall into your vagina due to weak pelvic floor muscles.